 Primetime Emmy Tally: One

-Now for the Noms: Torres won the first time he was nominated.
+Now for the Noms: Huang won on her first nomination.